Weekly Water Quotations

-promoting lake and environmental stewardship • providing resources for lake residents, lake associations, lake managers and cottage owners
+promoting lake and environmental stewardship since 2006 • providing resources for lake residents, lake associations, lake managers and cottage owners

 By Joel Beauvais and Andrew Kricun, Executive Director for the Camden County (NJ) Municipal Utilities Authority From Portsmouth, New Hampshire